ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 There are two libraries which adds support for development of Vaadin applications in Grails.

- - ```com.vaadinongrails:grails-vaadin-plugin``` adds all required jars on classpath and hooks into Grails context and makes it possible to run Vaadin application instead of Grails .gsp files.
+ - ```com.vaadinongrails:grails-vaadin-plugin``` adds all required jars on classpath and makes it possible to run Vaadin application instead of Grails .gsp files.
  - ```com.vaadinongrails:vaadin-gradle-plugin``` -

 ### Before you start